-My breathing intensified as I ducked down below the office desk and stayed hidden.
-My heart beats increased as I heard the footsteps closing in.
+My breathing intensified as I ducked down below the office desk to stay hidden.
+My heart beats increased when I heard the footsteps coming closer.

-I stayed put.
-I couldn't trust him.
-Not after what I'd witnessed a few minutes ago.
+I stayed put without making a sound.
+I couldn't trust him, not after what I'd witnessed a few minutes ago.

 "You can come out now.
 I said I won't hurt you.
-You have my word.”
-A few seconds later when I didn't do what he said, he continued.
-“Don't you trust me, baby?"
+You have my word."
+Seconds later when I didn't do what he'd asked, he continued, "Don't you trust me, baby?"

 I covered my mouth with my hand and watched from the surveillance footage on the screens mounted on the wall as he prowled around the room far from my hidden space.
 He couldn't see me.
-The few months that I'd spent knowing him, I knew that he was smarter and intelligent than what he usually let on.
+During the little time that I'd known him, I knew that he was smarter and more intelligent than what he usually let on.

 The screens went static and then turned black.
 From the corner of my eye, I watched his shoes walk past me.
 I held my breath and a shiver ran down my body as I wondered what would happen if I were caught.
-A few minutes later, I heard the door open and close.
-I waited for a few seconds, listening to any other sound in the room but all I could hear were my heart beats.
-Cautiously, I crawled from beneath the desk to check around and thankfully he was no-where in sight.
+Seconds ticked by, and then I heard the door open and close.
+I waited for a minute longer, listening to any other sound in the room but all I could concentrate on was my pounding head and my racing heart.
+Cautiously, I crawled from beneath the desk to check around myself and thankfully he was no-where in sight.

 I let out a sigh of relief and climbed to my feet, taking a few steps towards the door.
-Once I was out of the door, I’d make a run down the hallway and get help from the doctor, I decided.
+Once I was out of the room, I would make a run down the hallway and get help from someone, I decided.

 I stepped out to find the lights switched off.
-I'd seen a number of slasher movies, and had always laughed at the victims for being too gulliable or stupid, never realizing that I could be in that situation someday.
+I'd seen a number of slasher horror movies and had always laughed at the victims for being too gullible or stupid, never realizing that I would be in that situation someday.

 My life was no better than a horror movie.

-The lights flickered as I tried to walk quietly but the sounds of my canvas shoes echoed through the empty hallway.
-I heard soft footsteps behind me so I picked up pace and turned around the corner when a pair of strong arms seized me.
-The familiar scent of his musk cologne entered my nostrils.
-He whispered.
-“Gotcha!
-Play times over, Riley.”
+The lights flickered as I tiptoed, the sounds of my canvas shoes echoed through the empty hallway.
+I heard soft footsteps behind me so I picked up the pace and turned around the corner when a pair of strong arms seized me.
+The familiar scent of his soap entered my nostrils.